Kobayashi length bounds on bordered surfaces and generalized integral points on abelian varieties: Kobayashi lengths estimates

-\begin{proof} Fix a unit tangent vector $w\in T_{b_0}B_0$ and let $\eta_0$ be the unit vector orthogonal to~$w$ with respect to~$\rho$.
-By Lemma~\ref{lem:prescribed-tangent}, for each $j=1,\dots,k$ we can choose a smooth simple loop $\gamma^{(j)}$ at~$b_0$, compactly contained in~$B_0$, freely homotopic to~$\alpha_j$, and whose unit tangent vector at~$b_0$ equals~$w$.
-Since all loops share the tangent direction~$w$ at~$b_0$, their unit normal vectors at~$b_0$ all equal~$\eta_0$.
+\begin{proof} Fix a unit tangent vector $w\in T_{b_0}B_0$ and let $\eta_0$ be the rotation of~$w$ by $+\pi/2$ with respect to~$\rho$ and the orientation of~$B$.
+By Lemma~\ref{lem:prescribed-tangent}, for each $j=1,\dots,k$ we can choose a smooth simple loop $\gamma^{(j)}$ at~$b_0$, compactly contained in~$B_0$, homotopic to~$\alpha_j$ relative to~$b_0$, and whose unit tangent vector at~$b_0$ equals~$w$.
+Since all loops share the tangent direction~$w$ at~$b_0$, and since the unit normal field along every loop is the $+\pi/2$-rotation of the unit tangent (the convention fixed in~\S\ref{sec:growth}), their unit normal vectors at~$b_0$ all equal~$\eta_0$.
 For each~$j$, construct the Fermi strip $T_\delta(\gamma^{(j)})$ as in the proof of Theorem~\ref{thm:new_bound_L}, with a common width $\delta>0$ small enough for all~$k$ strips.
 The parallel curve $\gamma_u^{(j)}$ has base point

 which is independent of~$j$.
 For $1<p<2$, define

 and set $g:=\sum_{j=1}^k g_j$.
 Let $E_j:=\bigl\{u\in\,]{-}\delta,\delta[\;:\; \gamma_u^{(j)}\cap S\neq\emptyset\bigr\}$; then $\#E_j\le s$, so the set $E:=\bigcup_{j=1}^k E_j$ has at most~$ks$ points and in particular has measure zero.
 By~\eqref{eq:fermi_coor_int} and Lemma~\ref{lem:main_lem} applied to each Fermi strip,